Boolean Expressions

 Sometimes a programmer would like a statement, or group of statements to execute only if certain conditions are true.
 There may be a different statement, or group of statements that are to be executed when the condition is false.
 An expression that can be evaluated to true or false is called a Boolean expression.
 (Named after a mathematician named Boole.)

-Examples of Boolean Expressions: (X and Y are variables)
+Examples of Boolean Expressions with relational operators: (X and Y are variables)

 X = 5 (True if X has a value equal to 5)